 Yes, these recharge options will still be available.

-Enter the mobile number you'd like to recharge & select 'Recharge with Credit Card'.
+Enter the mobile number you'd like to recharge and select your recharge amount.

-Remember to click the link in the confirmation email we send you to confirm your new AutoRecharge subscription.
+Follow the link in the confirmation email or confirm the validation code sent via SMS to confirm your new AutoRecharge.

 Frequently Asked Questions